Graph Defense Diffusion Model: Graph Defense Diffusion Model

 \section{Graph Defense Diffusion Model}

 The architecture of the Graph Defense Diffusion Model (GDDM) is illustrated in Fig.~\ref{fig:framework}, comprising two key components: the training phase and the inference phase.
 In the \textbf{training phase}, GDDM is trained on clean graph data leveraging a simplified discrete graph diffusion model.
 We reduce the model's complexity by employing sampling techniques for intermediate step calculations, enhancing training efficiency while maintaining the ability to reconstruct clean graph structures.
-During the \textbf{inference phase}, we introduce two components: the graph structure-driven refiner and the node feature-constrained regularizer.
-These components ensure high-fidelity denoised graph while enhancing GDDM's ability to defend against adversarial attacks.
-Additionally, we incorporate tailored attack-specific denoising strategies to effectively address different types of adversarial attacks, allowing GDDM to flexibly adapt its defense mechanism based on the nature of the attack.
-In the following sections, we will provide detailed explanations of these components.
+During the \textbf{inference phase}, we introduce the graph structure-driven refiner and the node feature-constrained regularizer.
+They ensure high-fidelity denoised graph while enhancing GDDM's ability to defend against adversarial attacks.
+We incorporate tailored attack-specific denoising strategies to effectively address different types of adversarial attacks.
+Additionally, GDDM leverages the similarity in degree distributions across datasets to enable transfer between similar datasets due to its unique network structure, achieving strong scalability.
+In the following sections, we will provide detailed descriptions of these components.